buddhist-uni/buddhist-uni.github.io/_courses/form.md

 Listen to this alongside the section of Khantipalo about refuge and the triple gem:

-{% include content_blurb.html category="av" slug="becoming-buddhist_yuttadhammo" %}
-- Bhante Yuttadhammo talks about what it means to be a Buddhist, and how to think about “taking refuge”

 [CBT] Th.89, Th.93, M.82
 {:.mb-0}
 - The path starts with faith.